All Episodes

 These people living in their bubble in Manhattan and Washington and Los Angeles.

-I teach in Philadelphia, but I live in the distant suburbs, and I I try to observe actual social reality in the United States.
+I teach in Philadelphia, but I live in the distant suburbs, and I try to observe actual social reality in the United States.

 It's almost like the Spanish Inquisition.

-Uh peace through strength works.
+Peace through strength works.

-Uh lower taxes, less burdensome regulation works.
+Lower taxes, less burdensome regulation works.

-I've never I I can't really point to a left-wing policy that I can embrace and say, you know what, that's a great idea.
+I can't really point to a left-wing policy that I can embrace and say, you know what, that's a great idea.

-That's going to help people because all they've done is frankly created more dependency.
+That's going to help people because all they've done is, frankly, created more dependency.

-Yeah, I don't think the GOP really has it.
+See, I don't think the GOP really has it.

 I think Trump has it.